 By now the story of Steph Curry has been well documented and even mythified.
 Whether the 6-0, 160 lb., 3 Star recruit had one, three or 7 offers out of HS is no longer relevant.
 His father Dell’s alma mater, Virginia Tech, reportedly only offered him a walk-on spot and I can guarantee they would loved to have had Steph Curry in college.

-I had the good fortune to be assigned to scout Curry’s first three college games at Davidson in a round-robin format in the John Thompson Classic at Michigan in the Fall of 2006.
+I had the good fortune to be assigned to scout Steph Curry in college for his three games at Davidson in a round-robin format in the John Thompson Classic at Michigan in the Fall of 2006.
 My two peripheral Curry touches prior to the games were a working knowledge of Dell’s NBA career and a casual relationship with Davidson coach, Bob McKillop.
 (We had been on Howard Garfinkel’s 5-Star staff together as HS coaches.)

 After Curry won the NBA MVP award this season, there was a barrage of Tweets calling attention to the fact that Curry had 13 turnovers in that very first game against Eastern Michigan- a close win.
 He also scored 15 points in that game and I might add that Curry CONFIDENTALLY had 13 TO’s and maybe even more importantly, McKillop played him 35 minutes and let him play through it.
 The next night Curry scored 32 points on the road against a good Michigan team adding 9 rebounds and only 3 TO’s in a competitive loss.
 The third night, he scored 16 points in a rout over Central Connecticut St.